logto-io/rfcs/draft/0004-user-sign-in-experience.md

 };
 ```

-### 1. Interaction authentication API
+### 1. User identification API

-The interaction authentication API is the core set of APIs to identify the user during the sign-in experience.
+The user identification API is the core set of APIs to identify the user during the sign-in experience.
-A successful interaction authentication will change the interaction status from `Initiated` to `Identified`.
+A successful user identification will change the interaction status from `Initiated` to `Identified`.

 - **Specify interaction event type**: Define the type of interaction event to be initiated.
 - **Provide necessary identifiers**: The user must provide the necessary identifiers to identify themselves in the interaction.